North Korea cancels annual beer festival, tour firms say

 North Korea is heading towards its worst drought since 2001, the United Nations said last week, raising the possibility of increased food shortages in the rogue state.

-A prolonged period of dry weather, falling over North Korea's important growing season of April to June, has put their staple crops of rice and maize at risk.
+A prolonged period of dry weather, falling over North Korea's important growing season of April to June, has put its staple crops of rice and maize at risk.

 The state-owned Taedonggang Beer Factory was founded in the early 2000s, when the country was recovering from a devastating famine and still struggling to feed its population.